robvanson/akouste/README.md

 Changes the font to *sans-serif*, preverably *Arial*, or *Helvetica*.
 It also changes the background color of the page.

-**addDigest**, value **true** or **false**, is used to add a digest to the answers, a chained SHA256 digest per row in hexadecimal.
+**addDigest**, value **true** or **false**, is used to add a digest to the answers for error detection, a chained SHA256 digest per row in hexadecimal.

 > \[//parameter\]: # "addDigest:true"

 As the answers can be communicated to the experimenter using any communication channel, it can be prudent to check whether the answer files might have been corrupted during transmission.
-The answers of each line can be checked against the digest numbers at the end of each table row using the **ProcessResponse.html** web application.
+The answers of each line can be checked against the digest numbers at the end of each table row using the **ProcessResponse.html** web application of *akoúste*.

 ### The stimulus table